Apartment Syndication 101: What Doctors Should Know

 If the syndication is structured where the limited partners are offered a preferred return, the remaining cash flow after the preferred return is distributed is split between the LP and GP.
 This is the equivalent of interest on their invested capital plus the majority of any profits.

 Once the LPs receive the remainder of their equity investment after the property sells, the GPs receive a catch-up distribution based on the profit split.
-After this takes place then any remaining profits are split between the LP and GP.
+After this takes place any remaining profits are split between the LP and GP.

 #4.
 Guaranty Fee